This article provides you with information for setting up Web Push notifications to user groups across multiple browsers.

 - Segment – You can select a pre-built segment, if you are using a segment for your recipient source.

 The options for Recipient source are as follows:

 - Automation – Sends push messages from an Automation Center or Interactions program.

-Web Push Message can only be used in an Automation Center or Interactions Program if the Recipient Source is set to Automation Center and the Push Message is launched.
-After the Push Message is launched, it can be selected in the drop-down menu of the push node in Automation Center.
+Web Push Message can only be used in an Automation Center or Interactions Program if the Recipient Source is set to Automation and the Push Message is launched.
+After the Push Message is launched, it can be selected in the drop-down menu of the Mobile Engage Push message node in the Automation program.
 If the Push Message is not yet launched, then it will not show up in the drop-down.